aliilyas/springboot-angular-crud/README.md

 ```sh
 vagrant up
 ```
-Please take a look at `config.vm.provider`.
+Take a look at `config.vm.provider`.
 And adjust according to your machine settings.
 ```sh
 config.vm.provider "virtualbox" do |v|
   v.memory = 4096